 NOTE: This post contains minor location spoilers for the film Avengers: Infinity War, but steers clear of any big plot details.

-The new Marvel superhero epic Avengers: Infinity War, which took in a small-country’s-gross-national-product amount of money in its opening weekend, sends its characters to the far reaches of our universe — distant planets, ravaged alien civilizations, out in the deep corners of imagination.
+The new Marvel superhero epic Avengers: Infinity War, which took in a small-country’s-gross-national-product amount of money in its opening weekend, sends its characters to the far reaches of our universe — distant planets, ravaged alien civilizations, out in the deep corners of the imagination.

 The film visits an illustrious list of famous cosmic locales within the Marvel Comics universe, places both fantastic and unimaginable.
 But there is one destination that is quite imaginable indeed — Greenwich Village.